Rafhael-Josino/Hash-Game/README.md

 ### Hash Game

-- A simple hash game to practive front and back end development
+- A simple hash game to practice front and back end development, still in progress